atharv3434/E-Commerce-Console/README.md

 # E-Commerce-Console

-🚀 Project: E-Commerce Console Application (Java-Only) 📌 Description
+🚀 Project: E-Commerce Console Application
+📌 Description
 This is a Java-based console application that simulates a simple E-Commerce system, where users can:
 ✔ View available products